Under Siege (2022): Storylines

 At Multiverse of Matches, Chris Sabin defeated Jay White, marking the latter's first pinfall loss in the company.
 However, Steve Maclin would attack Sabin afterwards, before the latter would be dealt a low blow by White.
 At Rebellion, Maclin pinned Sabin in a three-way match also involving White.
 On the April 28 episode of Impact!, Maclin would approach Scott D'Amore wanting the World title match at Under Siege.
 D'Amore would deny him because he already had a match for that show and also gave him a match next week against Tomohiro Ishii.
 On May 2, Impact announced that Sabin and Maclin will face off in singles competition at Under Siege.
 On the May 5 episode of Impact!, Ishii would defeat Maclin.

 At Multiverse of Matches, The Influence (Madison Rayne and Tenille Dashwood) successfully retained the Impact Knockouts World Tag Team Championship in a four-way tag team match against Decay (Havok and Rosemary), Gisele Shaw and Lady Frost, and Savannah Evans and Impact Knockouts World Champion Tasha Steelz.
 There, Rayne pinned Shaw to retain the titles.
 Two weeks later on the April 14 episode of Impact!, Shaw confronted Rayne after The Influence had fired their photographer Kaleb with a K, wondering if they could be successful without him.
 On the Impact! following Rebellion, The Influence attempted to host an episode of Dashwood's talk show, "All About Me", only to once again be interrupted by Shaw.
 After an argument, a match between Shaw and Dashwood was made for the next week.
 On the May 5 episode of Before the Impact, Dashwood would defeat Shaw after Rayne interfered.
-Later Alisha Edwards would offer to help Shaw against The Influence.
+Later, Alisha Edwards would offer to help Shaw against The Influence.
 Impact would later announce that Shaw will face off against Rayne on the Countdown to Under Siege pre-show.
-After the Shelly/Bailey match was cancelled, this match would then take place on Under Siege.
+After the Shelley and Bailey match was cancelled, this match would then take place on the main show.